-4.6 The Prepayment Funding Plan is approved by a vote of the eligible Participants who have signed this MOU in accordance with Section 5.
+4.6 The Prepayment Funding Plan is approved by a vote of the Participants who have signed this MOU in accordance with Section 5.

 5. VOTING PROCESS:

-5.1 Western will work to cooperatively develop a Prepayment Funding Plan that receives broad-based customer support.
+5.1 WAPA will work to cooperatively develop a Prepayment Funding Plan that receives broad-based customer support.

 5.2 Each Participant will have one vote.
-Voting will be in the form of voice or show of hands during the meeting, email to person designated by Western; or by proxy on a form to be determined by Western.
+Voting will be in the form of voice or show of hands during the meeting, email to WAPA’s designated contact; or by proxy on a form to be determined by WAPA.

-5.3 Participant approval for each construction project in the Prepayment Funding Plan requires an affirmative vote of greater than fifty (50) percent of those Participants that vote by the close of the meeting.
+5.3 Participant approval for the Prepayment Funding Plan requires an affirmative vote of greater than fifty (50) percent of those Participants that vote by the close of the meeting.

 5.4 Multi-year projects in the Prepayment Funding Plan will be approved for the total funding of the project and are not subject to re-voting in subsequent years except for additional funding when required in accordance with Section 8.

-5.5 If Western needs to pursue a construction project that Participants do not approve to fund with Prepayments, Western shall find other sources to fund the project other than using Prepayments or move the project to a later fiscal year for reconsideration.
+5.5 If WAPA needs to pursue a project that Participants do not approve to fund with Prepayments, WAPA shall find other sources to fund the project other than using Prepayments or move the project to a later fiscal year for reconsideration.

-5.6 The final approved Prepayment Funding Plan will be formally recorded and mailed via a letter to each Eligible Customer.
+5.6 The final approved Prepayment Funding Plan will be formally recorded and posted on WAPA’s Ten-Year Capital Program website.

 6. EMERGENCY EXCEPTION: With any transmission system, emergencies are likely to occur.
-In the event of an emergency, Western will immediately initiate all actions and repairs necessary to preserve, maintain, or re-establish the safety, integrity, or operability of the DSW transmission assets that have been affected.
-Western may use any available sources of funding including Prepayments for emergency repairs to the P-DP and Intertie transmission systems without prior customer notification.
+In the event of an emergency, WAPA will immediately initiate all actions and repairs necessary to preserve, maintain, or re-establish the safety, integrity, or operability of the DSW transmission assets that have been affected.
+WAPA may use any available sources of funding including Prepayments for emergency repairs without prior customer notification.
 DSW’s maintenance crew shall act swiftly to make the necessary repair and DSW representatives shall follow up with the Participants to inform them of the issue and provide estimated costs involved.

-7. PROJECT REPORTS: Prior to the Prepayment Funding Meeting each year, Western shall prepare and distribute to Eligible Customers a report on Approved Projects that are in progress or completed since the prior meeting.
+7. PROJECT REPORTS: Prior to the Prepayment Funding Meeting each year, WAPA shall prepare and distribute to Eligible Customers a report on Approved Projects that are in progress or completed since the prior meeting.
 The report shall include project status, costs to date, and actual or estimated changes to the total project costs.

-8. PREPAYMENT PROGRAM EXECUTION: Projects in the Prepayment Funding Plan are approved with an estimated total project cost provided by Western.
-Western will manage Prepayment funding of Approved Projects within the following limitations:
+8. PREPAYMENT PROGRAM EXECUTION: Projects in the Prepayment Funding Plan are approved with an estimated total project cost provided by WAPA.
+WAPA will manage Prepayment funding of Approved Projects within the following limitations:

 8.1 For Approved Projects that exceed the approved estimated total cost by not more than ten (10) percent, no further Participant approval is required.

-8.2 For Approved Projects that exceed the approved estimated total cost by not more than twenty-five (25) percent, Western may re-program funds from other Approved Projects that are completed or anticipated to be completed below their approved estimated total cost without further approval to the extent these projects are below their approved estimated cost.
+8.2 For Approved Projects that exceed the approved estimated total cost by not more than twenty-five (25) percent, WAPA may re-program funds from other Approved Projects that are completed or anticipated to be completed below their approved estimated total cost without further approval to the extent these projects are below their approved estimated cost.

 8.3 For Approved Projects that are anticipated to exceed the estimated total cost limitations in subsections 8.1 and 8.2, approval of the Participants for additional Prepayment funding is required.
-Western shall schedule a Prepayment Funding Meeting for a vote of the Participants, if needed.
+WAPA shall schedule a Prepayment Funding Meeting for a vote of the Participants, if needed.

-9. USE OF PREPAYMENTS: DSW shall not transfer Prepayment dollars to other Western Regions or other DSW systems or fund construction projects with Prepayments that financially impact systems other than P-DP and Intertie.
+9. USE OF PREPAYMENTS: DSW will not transfer Prepayment dollars to other WAPA Regions or fund projects with Prepayments that financially impact systems outside DSW.